bernhardAxonIvy/doc/source/engine-guide/integration/cluster/configuration.rst

 -------

 Configuration changes are only applied to the local cluster node where the change is done.
-E.g., an administrator is using the :ref:`Engine Cockpit <engine-cockpit>` to change a configuration setting then the setting is only changed at the cluster node where the current session of the administrator is executed.
+E.g., if an administrator is using the :ref:`Engine Cockpit <engine-cockpit>` to change a configuration setting then the setting is only changed at the cluster node where the current session of the administrator is executed.
 On all other cluster nodes, the setting is still the old one!